4.4: Tools of Cognitive Neuroscience – EEG and MEG

 Example of the EEG spike waves.

 Figure 7.
 An EEG readout of voltages at 16 electrode sites.
 Each row is one electrode; the voltage of each electrode is mapped on the vertical axis; and time is mapped on the horizontal axis with each vertical line marking 1 second.
-This particular EEG readout is showing characteristic 3 Hz spike and wave discharges in a child with epilepsy (notice the 3 peaks occurring every second).
+This particular EEG readout shows the characteristic 3 Hz spike and wave discharges in a child with epilepsy (notice the 3 peaks occurring every second).

 Text Attributions